 Proud of its heritage, Westport features a great museum dedicated to the local history which is, you guessed it, Coal mining!
 The museum offers a wide variety of artefacts and scenes from the coal era that made Westport the town that it is now.

 Location: 123-125 Palmerston Street, Westport

 Hiding in caves is the most primal way to spend a rainy day, isn’t it?
-Only a few kilometers away from Westport, the small town of Charleston hides some of the most beautiful caves of the South Island.
-Visitors can make the most of it by taking part to an ultimate caving experience involving tubing and climbing!
+Only a few kilometres away from Westport, the small town of Charleston hides some of the most beautiful caves of the South Island.
+Visitors can make the most of it by taking part in an ultimate caving experience involving tubing and climbing!
 Alternatively, you can take a walking tour.

 Location: Charleston is 27km southwest of Westport.

 8. Go mountain biking

 Wait for a break in the rain, grab a bike and go crazy!
 We all know that mountain biking is much more fun in the mud.
 The tracks are more challenging and even the easiest track can turn into an extreme sport.
 Check out the tracks at the Kawatiri Beach Reserve!

 If it’s already rainy then you might as well get really wet!
 Zip up your wetsuit and get yourself to North Beach or Tauranga Bay for some of Westport’s famous surf breaks!
 Check out more 7 Places to Surf in the South Island.

 Location: North Beach surf break is at the end of North Beach next to the Buller River.
 Tauranga Bay is 17km west of Westport.
 Take State Highway 67a onto Tauranga Bay Road.